Julie Arnold

 Claire Ting

-Students with disability, including dyslexia, have the legal right to access the curriculum on the same basis as their peers.
-Australian schools are required to provide reasonable adjustments to enable equal curriculum access to students with disability.
-Schools are also required to consult students about their preferred adjustments.
-Despite these legal obligations, it is well documented that students with disability face barriers to curriculum access in high school, and are not always consulted about their preferred adjustments.
-Consequently, students with dyslexia may face barriers to equal access due to limited knowledge of their rights, their options for adjustments, and how to self-advocate.
-Knowledge of rights, entitlements, and self-advocacy skills can help students overcome these barriers and experience success as learners.
+Students with disability, including dyslexia, have the legislated right to access education on the same basis as their peers.
+Australian schools are required to provide reasonable adjustments to enable equitable access to students with disability.
+Schools are also required to consult students about their preferred adjustments to assessment.
+Despite these legislative obligations, it is well documented that students with disability face barriers to fair assessment in high school, and are not always consulted about their preferred adjustments.

 Principal Supervisor: Dr Sofia Mavropoulou